 “Tell us a story.”

-Here at Red Chalk, when we say right on our home page, “your brand is your story,” we mean it.
+Here at Red Chalk, when we say “your brand is your story,” we mean it.

 How many stories have you seen of guys popping the question to surprised girlfriends, or kids with cancer holding up handwritten signs one after the other, or someone persevering and crossing a finish line?
 They tug on our emotions and we become involved, caring about what happens.
 The same thing can happen with your brand.

 For example, TOMS Shoes challenged people to go barefoot for a day, and declared that every Instagram photo of bare feet that was tagged by anyone meant that a free pair of shoes would be given to a child who needed them.

 This works on so many levels, but the basic idea of helping those less fortunate is powerful and compelling.
 It’s a story.
 Emotions are stirred because people don’t like to see others in dire need.
 With this campaign, the emotions were all about caring, a mixture of sadness and hope.
 People wanted to get involved and were happy to know that when they chose to buy TOMS Shoes, this showed they cared.